hyperledger/indy-node/docs/source/requests.md

 - `constraint_id` (enum: `AND` or `OR`):

     Type of a constraint class.
-Needed for determine the type of constraint for correct deserialization.
+It's needed to determine a type of constraint for correct deserialization.
     - `AND` logical conjunction for all constraints from `auth_constraints`
     - `OR` logical disjunction for all constraints from `auth_constraints`